 Amnesty International has documented similar cases where drugs have been "found" on prominent critics of the government, such as Eynulla Fatullayev and Sakit Zahidov.

-In December 2009 prison guards claim to have found heroin on imprisoned journalist Eynulla Fatullayev.
-He was convicted and sentenced to two and a half years in June 2010, shortly after the European Court of Human Rights had ordered his immediate release.
+In December 2009 prison guards claimed to have found heroin on imprisoned journalist Eynulla Fatullayev.
+He was convicted and sentenced to two and a half years in July 2010, shortly after the European Court of Human Rights had ordered his immediate release.

 In 2006 another prominent critic of the government, journalist Sakit Zahidov, was sentenced to three years for allegedly possessing heroin, which he says police planted in his pocket.